 Spring in Northwest China

 Spring is undoubtedly a milder time of year but it's still going to feel very chilly until late May.
-That said, things in the region green up quite a bit and the tourists are few and far between so spring is an excellent time to travel to Northwest China.
+Things in the region green up quite a bit, though, and the tourists are few and far between so spring is an excellent time to travel to Northwest China.

 What to Pack: While your heaviest coat can take a break, you'll still want some cozy duds for your spring trip.
 Think long-sleeve layers and long pants for most days.